 Next up is photos.
 Cameras have fast become the most important differentiating factor while buying a new phone, and keeping photos safely backed up is just as important.
 As it turns out, Google Photos is perhaps the best photo backup service around.
 There are two options available here.
 You can either back up all your images in high quality with just a bit of compression applied or pay for uncompressed backups using your Drive storage.

 Google offers a range of storage tiers that go from 100GB to multiple terabytes of storage.
 This will let you backup all your photos and videos just as they were.
 This storage space is shared with Google Drive and can be used to store other files as well.
+This means you can backup your Android phone to it, completely.
+There’s even a native way to do it!

 Do I have other options to back up photos to the cloud?